Jean's Bible Study Topics of the New Testament

 Rom 7-9

-· (59h) Paradox Ø Two implied meanings Ø Alive in my soul / Alive in my conscience
+(59h) Paradox >> Two implied meanings >> Alive in my soul / Alive in my conscience

-· (155d) Witness Ø Validity of the believer Ø Witness of the believer Ø Conscience Ø An evil conscience keeps us from believing God Ø Knowledge of evil testifies against our deeds -- The power of sin is the knowledge of it, and the law supplies that knowledge, increasing our transgression, making sin more evil than had you not known of it.
-This separates us from God and a good conscience.
+(155d) Witness >> Validity of the believer >> Witness of the believer >> Conscience >> An evil conscience keeps us from believing God >> Knowledge of evil testifies against our deeds -- The law adds knowledge to sin, increasing the transgression, and making sin all the more evil.
+This separates us from a clear conscience, which we use to interface with God.
 According to the Bible, the word death means "separation."
 This was Adam and Eve's fate when they ate the fruit and died.
-First they died in the presence of God, so they were no longer welcome there, then they died physically in their bodies many years later.
-Likewise, when we have a bad conscience it makes it hard to believe God, because sin has separated us from our faith, having more evidence against us that we care about sin, which is the opposite of God.
+First they died to the presence of God, so they were no longer welcome, then they died physically in their bodies years later.
+In the same way, when we have a evil conscience it is hard to believe in God, because sin has separated us from our faith.

 Rom 7-11

-· (181g) Deception (Key verse)
+(181g) Deception (Key verse)

-· (181j) Works of the devil Ø The origin of lawlessness Ø Self deception Ø Deceitfulness of sin -- The "Deceitfulness of sin" is a big topic, both in the Bible and in real life; that is, we find ourselves deceived by it perhaps every day.
-But what is it and how does sin deceive us?
-Rom 7-11 is the root of this biblical concept and will serve to understanding its fearful and mysterious attributes.
-This verse says that sin uses the law to deceive us; that is, the knowledge of sin increases our curiosity about sin, and in that curiosity falsely guarantees our satisfaction.
-Sin, however, is incapable of delivering its promised satisfaction, since it is attempting to replace God in our lives, who alone can completely meet our needs, only on His terms.
-We have just simplified a very complex and deadly problem, but the ramifications of sin's deceitful ways are endless.
-Look at the drug addict, how the drugs in his body lies to him about its power to fulfill, yet every time the user requires more drug to reach the same high, until he can no longer feel the high anymore, yet the addiction is still there.
-This is an example of intrinsic deception sown with the fabric of our bodies; that is, the chemist did not invent the drug for its effects to wane over time; instead the user's body is merely responding in its own way to the drug.
-This says nothing about the affinity of our bodies to be addicted to sin, which casts accusations of conspiracy at the mystery of lawlessness (Satan who is the orchestrator of it all) to spin a web of deception for the world to fall under its spell and make puppets of us all.
-In any and every situation sin behaves the same way toward us; we get mad, cuss and blow off some steam, and it does make feel a little better, but not about ourselves; instead our conscience goes into remission until we repent.
-Again, sin does us more harm than good, always.
+(181j) Works of the devil >> The origin of lawlessness >> Self deception >> Deceitfulness of sin -- The "Deceitfulness of sin" is a big topic, both in the Bible and in real life.
+How does sin deceive us?
+Rom 7-11 is the root of this biblical concept and will serve to understand its fearful and mysterious attributes.
+This verse says that sin uses the law to deceive us in that the knowledge of sin increases our curiosity about it.
+The ramifications of sin's deceitful ways are endless.
+Consider the drug addict, the drugs in his body lie to him about its ability to satisfy, for every time he uses, he needs more and more of the drug to get high, until he can no longer feel the high anymore, yet the ill-effects and the addiction increases.
+This is an example of intrinsic deception sown into the fabric of our bodies.
+The chemist did not invent the drug for its effects to wane over time; instead our bodies react this way to the drug.
+This speaks of the affinity of our bodies to be addicted to sin, which casts accusations of conspiracy at the mystery of lawlessness, Satan the conductor of it all spins a web of deception, and the world falls under his spell, making puppets of all who partake of him.
+In any and every situation sin behaves the same way; we get mad, we cuss and blow off steam, and then we feel a little better, but not about ourselves.
+Instead, our conscience goes into remission until we repent.
+Sin always does us more harm than good.
+See also: addiction; Rom 7,14-25; 162g / Do not waste your resources on people's addictions; Act 20,33-35; 100d

 Rom 7-12,13

-· (16b) Sin Ø Man’s evil nature is the enemy of God
+(16b) Sin >> Man’s nature is instinctively evil >> Man is an enemy of God

 Rom 7-12